szczyglis-dev/py-gpt/README.md

 **2.8.13 (2026-09-09)**

 - Fixed issue with empty parameters in the Anthropic API remote tool for computer use.
-- Added support for the use of computer use remote tool in Agents v2 for Anthropic and Google.
+- Added support for the use of computer use remote tool in Chat with Agents for Anthropic and Google.
-- Added **OSINT v2** preset to Agents v2.
+- Added **OSINT v2** preset to Chat with Agents.
 - Added a new plugin: **Memory (inline)**.
 - Updated IPython Dockerfile: included default installation of pandas, matplotlib, scikit-learn, and other useful libraries.
 - Integrated Google remote tool - MCP.